Stop and Search

 - an offensive weapon or

-- some sorts of fireworks
+- some types of fireworks

 or the powers to “stop and search” you if the police officer suspects that you are carrying: